 Some of the most beautiful and interesting Spanish-era missions are in the Sonoran Desert.
-Those mission sites with still visible remains north of the border are San Xavier del Bac, San José de Tumacácori, Los Santos Ángeles de Guevavi (now an adobe ruin), and the visita of Calabazas.
+Those mission sites with still visible remains north of the border are San Xavier del Bac.
+San José de Tumacácori, Los Santos Ángeles de Guevavi (now an adobe ruin), and the visita of Calabazas.
 San Xavier del Bac is still an active parish, serving the descendants of the original Pimans (O'odham) for whom it was founded.
 The others are under the care of the U.S. National Park Service.
 All of these missions (though not all of the churches) were founded by the Jesuit Father Eusebio Francisco Kino.
-Photographs of some of the churches of Sonora (and Baja California) founded during the colonial era are provided below.
+Photographs of some of the churches of Sonora (and Baja California) founded during the colonial era, by Kino and others, are provided below and in Appendix 1.
+[Endnote 2]

-The Jesuits dominated mission activity in Sonora for more than 150 years, from their initial entry (via Sinaloa) among the Mayo and Yaqui People (1614-1617) until the order was expulsed from the Spanish colonies in 1767 by edict of King Charles III.
+The Jesuits dominated mission activity in Sonora for more than 150 years, from their initial entry (via Sinaloa) among the Mayo and Yaqui People (1614-1617), until the order was expulsed from the Spanish colonies in 1767 by edict of King Charles III.
 The Jesuits were replaced by Franciscan missionaries, who arrived in the Pimería region in 1768.
 They quickly set out to repair or replace the Jesuit churches, often constructing new ones on or near sites of the original Jesuit churches.
 Before the mid-19th century, the Franciscans (of Spanish origin) were themselves banished from the northern missions, this time by the Republic of Mexico, and the buildings were left to fend for themselves.
-The surviving Kino mission sites include three in Arizona and nine in Sonora.
-One of the Sonoran churches, Caborca, is now a museum, and five are still in use-San Ignacio, Magdalena, Tubutama, Oguitoa, and Pitiquito.
-The "mother mission" for all of Pimería Alta, Nuestra Señora de los Dolores, founded by Kino in 1687, no longer has a standing church, and today there is only a ranch at the site.
+The Kino mission sites include 3 in Arizona and 13 in Sonora (see Appendix 1), although few of these have churches surviving from Kino's time.
+One of the Sonoran churches, Caborca, is now a museum, and five other Sonoran mission-site churches are still in use-San Ignacio, Magdalena, Tubutama, Oquitoa, and Pitiquito.
+The "mother mission" for all of Pimería Alta, Nuestra Señora de los Dolores (near Cucur pé), founded by Kino in 1687, no longer has a standing church, and today there is only a small cemetery (of uncertain age) and a large ranch at the site.
+Locals have erected an "altar" at the site, where they hold occasional pilgrimages.
+See Appendix 1 for photographs of some of the churches from Padre Kino's 16 missions in the Pimería Alta.